The Covenant Christian Academy family is diverse. We welcome families from a wide range of Protestant evangelical churches.

 But we share a common goal.
 CCA was formed in 1985 by parents who desired a quality Christian education, believing it to be a joint task of home, school, and church.
 Since then, we’ve been training hearts and teaching minds in all wisdom for life in Christ.

-Approval to enroll at CCA is based upon evidence that the parents and children are committed to serving the Lord Jesus Christ and to upholding the principles and program of Christian education offered by CCA.
-The Board of Directors has the responsibility to screen new and continuing families relative to their commitment.
+Approval to enroll at CCA is based upon evidence that the parents and children are committed to serving the Lord Jesus Christ at home and in a Protestant evangelical church.
+In addition, families commit to upholding the principles and program of Christian education offered by CCA.
+The Board of Directors is responsible to screen new and continuing families relative to their commitment.

 How to Apply

-- Parents must submit an Application for Enrollment Form (one per child).
-At the same time, parents should ask their pastor to submit a Pastoral Recommendation Form directly to CCA.
+- At the same time, ask your pastor to submit a Pastoral Recommendation Form directly to CCA.

-CCA admits students of any race, color, or national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students of the school.
+CCA admits students from committed Christian families of any race, color, or national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students of the school.
 It does not discriminate on the basis of race, color, or national and ethnic origin in the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.